Japanese New Zealanders: Wellington

 In 2013, 1,164 Japanese residents lived in Wellington.
-The city once housed a Japan's Seamen's Hall, which was a recreational hall for Japanese male immigrants living in Wellington.
+The city once housed a Japan Seamen's Hall, which was a recreational hall for Japanese fishermen and sailors while in port in Wellington.
 Currently, Wellington also hosts an annual 'Japan Festival Wellington'.
 The festival celebrates the relationship between Japan, Wellington and Wellington's Japanese sister city, Sakai.
 Located in Wellington is the Japanese Society of Wellington, which promotes Japanese culture in New Zealand.
 Also in Wellington is the 'Sangatsu-kai choir', with at least 60 members.
 The choir acts as a support system for Japanese New Zealanders.
 The group is also involved in cultural events within Wellington.

 Hawke's Bay

 Hawke's Bay is home to the Japan Society of Hawke's Bay.
-The society was founded in 1961.
-The society was founded after a local resident decided to form a community group between locals and Japanese immigrants.
+The society was founded in 1961 after a local resident decided to form a community group between locals and Japanese immigrants.
 The society runs Japanese culture focused events, as well as Japanese Conversation classes.

 Education

 Japanese-language schools were first established in New Zealand to allow the children of Japanese business expatriates the opportunity to continue learning the Japanese school curriculum while living in New Zealand.
 Full-time Japanese curriculum schools and part-time Japanese supplementary schools were opened.
 The first supplementary school was opened in 1972 in Auckland.
 The students attended both local schools and supplementary schools to be able to integrate into the Japanese system once they returned to Japan.
 Originally, only the children of business expatriates were permitted entry; however, as demand grew, permanent residents were allowed entry.

-The study of the Japanese language is also a popular choice in foreign languages in New Zealand.
+The study of the Japanese language is also a popular choice in languages in New Zealand.
 A 1993 survey found that 27,942 people were studying Japanese in New Zealand.
 At the time, New Zealand had the seventh-highest number of people studying Japanese in the world.
 Japanese language courses were first introduced to New Zealand's secondary and tertiary education systems in 1960.

 There are weekend supplementary Japanese education programmes (hoshū jugyō kō) in Auckland, Canterbury/Christchurch, and Wellington.
 Japanese schools within New Zealand include: